clarinsi/rsdo_fdsasr_v2/README.md

 # Face-Domain-Specific Automatic Speech Recognition Models

-This repository contains all the necessary files required for implementing face-domain-specific automatic speech recognition (ASR) applications using the Kaldi toolkit, including the acoustical model, language model, and other relevant files.
+This repository contains all the necessary files required for implementing face-domain-specific automatic speech recognition (ASR) applications using the Kaldi toolkit (https://github.com/kaldi-asr/kaldi), including the acoustical model, language model, and other relevant files.
 The repository also includes all the scripts and configuration files needed to use these models for implementing the face-domain-specific automatic speech recognition.

-The acoustical model was trained using the relevant Kaldi tools and the Artur speech corpus.
-The language model was trained using the domain-specific text data that involve face descriptions and which were obtained by translating the Face2Text English corpus into the Slovenian language.
-These models, combined with other necessary files like the HCLG.fst and decoding scripts, enable the implementation of face-domain-specific ASR applications.
+The acoustical model was trained using the relevant Kaldi tools and the Artur speech corpus (http://hdl.handle.net/11356/1776 and http://hdl.handle.net/11356/1772).
+The language model was trained using the domain-specific text data that involve face descriptions and which were obtained by translating the Face2Text English dataset (https://github.com/mtanti/face2text-dataset) into the Slovenian language.
+These models, combined with other necessary files like the HCLG.fst and the decoding scripts, enable the implementation of face-domain-specific ASR applications.

 # Prerequisites